kuaizi007/computationalphysics_N2013301020025/Exercise3.md

         	counts = Counter(n for c in world for n in offset(neighboring_cells, c)) world = {c for c in counts if counts[c] == 3 or (counts[c] == 2 and c in world)}
+                # Apply the Game Of Life rule set to every cell.

 	def offset(cells, delta):
     	(dx, dy) = delta
     	return {(x+dx, y+dy) for (x, y) in cells}
+ 				# Offset all the cells by delta, a (dx, dy) vector.

 	def display(world, g):
     	print '          GENERATION {}:'.format(g)
     	Xs, Ys = zip(*world)